-The Trimontium Museum tells the story of one of the largest Roman fort sites north of Hadrian's Wall.
-Our new museum opening in summer 2021, as the only museum in Scotland dedicated to the Roman and Iron Age era.
+The Trimontium Museum tells the story of one of the largest Roman fort sites north of Hadrian's Wall and is the only museum in Scotland dedicated to the Roman and Iron Age era.
 On display, there will be many of the treasures excavated from Trimontium over the last century, illustrating what life was like at the very edge of the Roman Empire.
-Until then, our temporary free exhibition is open at Abbey House, Melrose where you can learn more about Trimontium and get a taster of some of the artefacts we will have on display.
+Open daily 10.30am-5pm.
 Trimontium Walks to the fort site run every Thursday at 1pm, with an additional walk on Saturdays from July.
 The Melrose Town Trail runs every Friday at 1pm.
 Booking essential.

 Scotland's Only Museum dedicated to Roman and Iron Age Scotland